 We’re in Mykonos now, on top of a steep hill that separates us from all the food.
 I managed to secure some average coffees but we’re in no mood to make the trek, even for fresh crepes.
 Yesterday was long but I don’t have that many photos so maybe I can breeze through it.

 It started, as so many days seem to, at Pension George.
 We had breakfast in the garden and then packed up to leave.
-Both the internet and Dimitri were kind of iffy on the bus down to the port so we decided to overpay for a car to drive us down there.
-As we were sitting in the lobby waiting for the car, Dimitri came to say goodbye.
+Both the internet and Dimitri were kind of iffy on the availability of a bus down to port so we decided to overpay for a van.
+As we’re sitting in the lobby waiting for it, Dimitri came to say goodbye.
 He asked how everything was and we told him that it was all exceptional.
 He walked away to deal with some other people.
 He didn’t touch Joe.
 We looked at each other, perplexed.
+Disappointed.

-The car arrived and we gathered our bags.
-Out of nowhere Dimitri appeared!
-He was grabbing shoulders and shaking hands left and right!
+The van arrived and we gathered our bags.
+Out of nowhere Dimitri appeared.
+He was grabbing shoulders and shaking hands left and right.
 Then this other lady who worked at the hotel came over.
-She shook our hands kissed us on the cheek!
+She shook our hands kissed us on the cheek.
 Love this place.
 Love these people.
 You REALLY feel like family.

-We took the van down to the port which was a mess.
-Tons of traffic coming in and out.
-Those fucking tour busses moving through it all about as easily as a kidney stone.
-We stepped out of the van into the zoo of Santorini port.
-We had about an hour before our ferry departed so we found a bench and sat.
-I figured out that I can actually see behind me in the lenses of my new sunglasses.
+The port was a zoo, tons of traffic coming in and out, confused pedestrians, and those fucking tour busses moving through it all like kidney stones.
+We had an hour before our ferry departed so we found a bench and sat.
+I figured out that I can see behind me in the lenses of my new sunglasses.
 It’s cool, but weird.
 I’ll catch someone moving out of the corner of my eye and think they’re about to pass in front of me but they’re actually behind me.
-It’s a little disorienting but I plan on using it to get the drop on would be assassins.
+It’s disorienting but I plan on using it to get the drop on would be assassins.

-Our ferry arrived and we moved as one people towards the two gates that would allow us to board.
-They opened and we entered the great boat
+Our ferry arrived and we moved as one people towards the gates.
+They opened, we boarded.

 Our boat was called World Champion Jet.
-It must have won some kind of ferry tournament at one point.
-It definitely was the nicest ferry we’d been on.
+It must have won some kind of ferry tournament.
+It definitely was the nicest one we’d been on.

 She was long on luxury but short on logic.
 The seat numbering system was insane.
-It took us forever to find our seats, and we were among the few who even bothered.
-At the port of Naxos, a bunch of new people got on the the seat hunt got real as the new people went to their seats and found them occupied by confused travelers from Santorini.
+It took us forever to find ours, and we were among the few who even bothered.
+At the port of Naxos, a bunch of new people got on and the hunt got real as they went to their seats and found them occupied by confused travelers from Santorini.
 Boat staff were dispatched to shuffle people around.
 Voices were raised.

 An announcement kept offering a lunch of Spaghetti Bolognese.
 Joe sat next to someone who ordered it.